EvenStevenH/odin-projects/README.md

-# Recipes
+# Odin Projects
 Hello world, hello Odin!
-This is my first project where I build a basic website about recipes.
-I'll be using HTML and more!
+This is my tentative repo for projects.
+I'm using HTML and more!